Attention: the Coronavirus pandemic may have affected the opening hours of some institutions. Check out

 Carteira de Registro Nacional Migratório (National Immigration Registry Card)

 An asylum seeker that has had his/her refugee status recognized in Brazil has the right to obtain the National Immigration Registry Card (former National Registration of Foreigners – RNE), an identification document for foreigners in Brazil.
 The issuing and the renewing of the Card/RNE are made at any Federal Police Department (If you are in São Paulo, go to the unit located at Rua Hugo D’Antola, 95 – Lapa de Baixo, phone: 11 3538-5000).
 Pay close attention to the expiration date of your Card/RNE.
-The renewal must be done 3 (three) months prior to the expiration date of your former document, at any Federal Police station.
+The renewal must be done 3 (three) months prior to the expiration date of your former document.

 For confidentiality reasons, the document you carry as a refugee does not list your migratory status as “refugee”, but rather uses the category “resident” according to the Brazilian Refugee Law (9747/1997).

-For further information, please contact the Federal Police through the number 194 or through the email [email protected], or contact the civil society organizations that assist refugees.
+In case of doubts and for more information, contact the Federal Police at number 194 or by e-mail to [email protected], or with civil society organizations that work with refugees.

 Certidão de Confirmação da Condição de Refugiado (Refugee Condition Confirmation Certificate)